-The proposed building construction is not scheduled activity under the EIA Notification 2006.
+12. The proposed building construction is not scheduled activity under the EIA Notification 2006.
 Therefore, environmental clearance is not required for proposed construction.
 As tree cutting and forest land are also not involved in the proposed sub-project, therefore, tree cutting permission and forest clearance are also not required.
 For installation and operation of batching plant, Consent to Establish (CTE) and Consent to Operate (CTO) will be obtained by the contractor from J&K State Pollution Control Board.
 During construction phase, labour's safety, health and welfare measures will need to be taken by the contractor as per Building & other construction workers (Regulation of Employment and condition of service) Act 1996.
 The list of environmental regulations applicable to the proposed building construction is as given in Table 1.1:

-SI.
-Type of Clearance Applicability Project Stage Responsibility No 1.
+project SI.
+No Type of Clearance Applicability Project Stage Responsibility 1.
 EIA Notification, 2006 under the Environment (Protection) Act, 1986 Not Applicable Not Applicable Not Applicable 2.
 Jammu and Kashmir Preservation of Specified Trees Act of 1969 and Rules of 1969.
-Tree felling permission Not required as no tree cutting is involved.
-Not required Not required 3.
+Tree felling permission tree cutting is Not required Not required 3.
 Forest Clearance Not required as no forest land is involved.
 Not required Not required 4.
-TheWildlifeConservationAct,1972, as amended,J&KWildlife(protection)Act 1978,as amended provideforprotection&managementofProtected AreasWildlifeClearance Not applicable as no wild life issue is involved.
-Not Applicable Not Applicable 5.
-The Ancient Not required as During Contractor
+TheWildlifeConservationAct,1972, as amended,J&KWildlife(protection)Act 1978,as amended provideforprotection&managementofProtected Areas Not applicable as no wild life issue is involved.
+Not Applicable Not Applicable

-Table 1.1.
+13. Table 1.1.
 List of Environmental Regulations Applicable to Proposed Subproject

 SI.
-No Type of Clearance Applicability Project Stage Responsibility Monuments and Archaeological Sites and Remains Act, 1958, and the rules, 1959 provide guidance for carrying out activities, including conservation, construction and reuse in and around the protected monuments. the area does not fall within or is situated close to any such site of archaeological importance but due to heritage value of existing building, some items will be reused in new building and has been mentioned in EMP/Heritage report Construction 6.
-Water (Prevention and control of pollution) Act, 1974 as amended Air (prevention and control of pollution) Act, 1981, as amended Applicable for hot Batching Plant to be obtained from J&K State Pollution Control Board Construction (Prior to work initiation) Contractor 6.
-Hazardous Waste Authorization for disposal of hazardous waste like used oil, paint wastes, etc Applicable and to be obtained from J&KJ&KStatePollutionControlBoard Construction (Prior to work initiation) Contractor 7.
+No Type of Clearance Applicability Project Stage Responsibility Wildlife Clearance 5.
+The Ancient Monuments and Archaeological Sites and Remains Act, 1958, and the rules, 1959 provide guidance for carrying out activities, including conservation, construction and reuse in and around the protected monuments. situated close to During Construction Contractor 6.
+Water (Prevention and control of pollution) Act, 1974 as amended Air (prevention and control of pollution) Act, 1981, as amended 5 Contractor 6.
+Applicableand tobeobtainedfromJ&KStatePollutionControlBoard Contractor 7.
 NOC for crusher, if crusher is installed for aggregate Applicable and to be obtained from J&KStatePollutionControlBoard (Prior to work initiation) Contractor 8.
-Environmental Clearance for stone quarry (if new quarry is opened by the contractor for boulders/stone Applicable and to be obtained from State Environmental Impact Assessment Authority/ District Level (Prior to operation quarry) Contractor
+Environmental Clearance for stone quarry (if new quarry is opened by the contractor for boulders/stone (Prior to operation quarry) Contractor

 SI.
-No Type of Clearance Applicability Project Stage Responsibility Environmental Impact Assessment Authority.
+No Type of Clearance Applicability Project Stage Responsibility Level Environmental Impact Assessment Authority.
 9. Building and Other Construction Workers (Regulation of Employment and Conditions of service) Act of 1996 and Rules 1998 provide for regulation of employment and conditions of service of the building and other construction workers as also their safety, health and welfare measures in every establishment which employs ten or more workers.
-ApplicableforLabour'sSafety,healthandWelfare.Registrationofeachestablishmentwithin a period ofsixty days from thecommencement ofworkandregistrationofbuildingworkersasbeneficiariesunder this Act.ComplianceCompliancetoprovisionsofhealthand safetymeasuresforworkersinconformitywithILOconventionNo.167concerningsafetyand healthinconstruction Construction Phase Contractor 10.
-Certificate of Pollution Under Control for Vehicles Applicable for vehicle engaged in construction activities Construction Phase Contractor
+ApplicableforLabour'sSafety,healthandWelfare.Registrationofeachestablishmentwithin a period ofsixty days from thecommencement ofworkandregistrationofbuildingworkersasbeneficiariesunder this Act.CompliancetoprovisionsofhealthandsafetymeasuresforhealthandsafetyworkersinconformitywithILOconventionNo.167concerningsafetyandhealthinconstructionwoth Construction Phase Contractor 10.
+Certificate of Applicable for vehicle engaged in Construction Phase Contractor Pollution Under Control for Vehicles construction activities

-2.0 Project Description
+2 Project Description